hashicorp/vault-client-dotnet/docs/System.md

 <a name="renewfor"></a>
 # **RenewFor**
-> void RenewFor (string urlLeaseId, RenewForRequest renewForRequest)
+> void RenewFor (RenewForRequest renewForRequest, string urlLeaseId, TimeSpan? wrapTTL = null)

 Renews a lease, requesting to extend the lease.